justkowal/FGCompanion/README.md

-# FlightGear Discord Rich Presence
+# FlightGear Companion

-This project aims to be a go-to solution for enabling RPC capabilities in FlightGear.
+This project aims to be a go-to solution for enabling RPC capabilities in FlightGear and many more in the future!
 It's highly customizable and created for every OS.
 No file modifications required in game!
 Works with vanilla version!

-##### Warning!
+#### Warning!

-This branch may be unstable!
-For stable releases use "main"!
+This project is work in progress and is not polished.
+Code is messy and really bad at error handling.
+These things should be fixed in the future.
+Proceed with caution!

+Special thanks to Klaudia (Qlaudie#1549 on Discord) for inspiration for this project!